Maternal Mental Health

 The most important determinant of maternal and fetal well-being is the mother’s mental health.

 While medications are ideally avoided during pregnancy and breastfeeding, this is not always possible or advisable.
-Utilizing advanced psychopharmacology training, I prescribe patient medications with careful consideration of safety, efficacy, and tolerability for mom and baby.
+Utilizing advanced psychopharmacology training, We prescribe patient medications with careful consideration of safety, efficacy, and tolerability for mom and baby.
 Medication appointments can be done with or separately from psychotherapy and are available to moms who experience postpartum depression, postpartum anxiety, bipolar disorder, OCD, PTSD, insomnia, and other perinatal mental health conditions in North Carolina and Virginia.

 The greatest risk for MOM AND BABY is for the mom to suffer from untreated mental illness.